Delta Rectified Flow Sampling for Text-to-Image Editing: Additional implementation details

 All experiments were conducted on a single NVIDIA RTX A6000 GPU (48 GB VRAM), with 16 CPU cores and 64 GB of RAM.
-On average, one edit takes 7.4 seconds using our DVRF method, compared to 5.1 seconds with FlowEdit and 2 minutes and 26 seconds with the distillation-based method iRFDS (averaged over 700 edits from the PIE benchmark).
+On average, on SD3, one edit takes 7.3 seconds using our DRFS method, compared to 4.9 seconds with FlowEdit and 2 minutes and 26 seconds with the distillation-based method iRFDS (averaged over 700 edits from the PIE benchmark).